 5. How can I prevent the colour from fading?

 Because there are no harsh chemicals used in the natural dyeing process, your fabrics need to be treated with a little extra care.
 But if you use the appropriate mordant and wash in cold water with natural detergent, the bright pink shades will stick around.
 In fact, avocado dye is high in tannin so it's one of the more colourfast dyes.
 If you're selling your fabrics, always test first, but if the fabric is for your own use, just experiment.
 You can always dye it again later!
 Check out our Product Care page to learn more.

 6. How do I make that silvery grey?

 This colour is made using the same process as noted above, but with an iron afterbath.
-The iron salts (ferrous sulphate) change the pH of the dye bath and immediately shift the colour from a pink to a grey.
+The iron salts (ferrous sulphate) immediately shift the colour from a pink to a grey.
 You can purchase these from an online natural dyeing store, or from your local hardware store.
-Iron is considered safe in small amounts, and only roughly 5% of the weight of fibre is required to achieve great results.
+Iron is considered safe in small amounts, and only roughly 2% of the weight of fibre is required to achieve great results.
 It can irritate the skin, so just make sure that you use some gloves and work in a well-ventilated space.